h8d13/MC-NET/README.md

 3. Add shelter & combat mechanics
 4. Make it craft or at least use tools
 5. Mining!
+6. Create a memory system
+7. Change the NN architectures

 Happy gaming with your new AI friend!